mbursztein/NovaceneAI/wp-content/plugins/ultimate-post/readme.txt

 * Fix: Change name "Ultimate-post" to "Gutenberg Post Blocks"
 * Fix: Pagination Not Working for some Criteria
 * Fix: CSS links HTTPS mixed content issue fixed
-* Fix: Filter Not working for the specific condition
+* Fix: Post Filter Not working for the specific condition
 * Update: Add span and p in the title tag lists
 * Update: Option Panel Text has been Updated